crossplane/crossplane/design/design-doc-integration-tests.md

 ## Definition of a Successful Test

 As mentioned above, the framework should unopinionated about the desired outcome of a test.
-Every test should be able to define what it deems to be successful and the framework should merely verify that that the successful conditions are met or not.
+The framework provides setup, tear down, and a method to connect to testing environments but it not responsible for the actual execution of tests.

 ### Definition of a Testable Unit